 The Consumer and Public Health Dialogue (CPHD) is a consultative forum, which aims to build stronger relationships between consumer and public health groups and Food Standards Australia New Zealand (FSANZ).
 The CPHD is made up of representatives from peak consumer and public health bodies, public health academics and indigenous representatives from both countries.
-It meets biannually in Canberra and Wellington with a video link-up.
+It meets biannually in Canberra and Wellington with a video

 The CPHD helps to broaden FSANZ’s understanding of key consumer and public health issues relating to food and helps to inform our communication activities.
 It also helps us to better target the research that we do.